lexffe/discorder/doc/getting-started.md

 You can place discorder anywhere, it will use `~/.config/discorder` (unix) and `%APPDATA%/discorder` (windows) for configuration files.

-After that you're pretty much set, you should check out [doc/defaults.md](https://github.com/jonas747/discorder/blob/master/doc/defaults.md) for the default keybinds and theme

 The most important default keybinds are:

  - ctrl-s: opens the server window
- - ctrl-space: toggles a server for listening
+ - ctrl-space: toggles a server/channel for listening in server window
  - alt-backspace: goes back
+ - ctrl-q: quit

+Other usefull default keybinds:

+ - ctrl-x: opens up the command window
+ - ctrl-l: clears the log messages

+For the full list check out [doc/defaults.md](https://github.com/jonas747/discorder/blob/master/doc/defaults.md) for all the default keybinds

 ### Customization